dougbean/BulkInsertUpdateExamples/README.md

 I adapted this old school technique to use Entity Framework.

+The RunAll.sql script in the scripts folder will create some sample tables and their corresponding stored procedurs and user defined tables.

 I've written T4 templates to generate the stored procedures, the user defined tables and mapper classes, but they need some work before I would check them in.

 I'm using database first rather that model first for Entity Framework.